junguler/how_to_m3u/README.md

 https://s2.radio.co/s30844a0f4/listen
 ```

-`grep -oP 'data-audio-url="\K[^"]+'` extracts the contents withing the two quotes after every instance of `data-audio-url=` , `head -n 1` only shows the first line of this output since we know the other 20 are not the ones we are looking for
+`grep -oP 'data-audio-url="\K[^"]+'` extracts the contents within the two quotes after every instance of `data-audio-url=` , `head -n 1` only shows the first line of this output since we know the other 20 are not the ones we are looking for

 now for getting the title, as you might know html pages have their most prominent titles inside a `h1` tag, so using `htmlq` lets extract it